 3. Private tenants being asked to leave

-You should be given two months notice to leave an assured shorthold tenancy (AST).
+You should be given at least two months' notice to leave an assured shorthold tenancy (AST).
 This must be in writing.
 If you have been told by your landlord that they want you to leave but have not been served notice, contact your local housing options team for further advice and support.

 In some instances there will be specific grounds such as rent arrears that can grant possession.
 In most cases a no-grounds notice is issued known as a Section 21 notice.
 This means your landlord doesn’t have to say why they are asking you to leave and does not give the courts any discretion to deny the application for possession.

-- Your notice must be on a specific form (This is known as a Form 6A) to serve valid Section 21 notice.
+- If your tenancy started or was renewed on or after 1 October 2015 your notice must be on a specific form (This is known as a Form 6A) to serve valid Section 21 notice.
 It cannot be served within the first four months of your tenancy agreement (It can be served at any point after the 6 month initial tenancy period if you have not signed a new tenancy agreement).

 - You must have received a valid Energy Performance Certificate, Gas Safety Certificate if there is gas in the property and the How to Rent: The Checklist for Renting in England must have been issued to you.